joouha/euporie/docs/pages/configuration.rst

 Configuring Euporie
 *******************

-Euporie has a ranger of configurable options which affect euporie's bahaviour and appearance.
+Euporie has a ranger of configurable options which affect euporie's behaviour and appearance.

 Options are validated at application startup, so if an option is set to an invalid value, it will be ignored.